FREEPORT, TX — Eighteen-year-old Lessly Nataly Acuna was killed early Saturday morning in a truck wreck.

 - The party at fault lacks insurance

 - Feelings of stress, helplessness or confusion

 You should never feel pressured to hire an attorney, but it’s always smart to do your research and ask questions.
-I’m always available by phone to answer the questions of Dallas-Fort Worth accident victims.
+I’m always available by phone to answer the questions of Fort Worth accident victims.
 Feel free to give me a call at any time for a free, no hassle conversation.